isabella232/www-chapter-moncton/index.md

 ## Upcoming Events

-Join us Monday at 7pm AST: [OWASP Top 10 - Part 1](https://www.meetup.com/moncton-owasp-meetup-group/events/274531151/)
+Be part of history and join us Tuesday November 17th 2020 at 7pm AST for our first meetup: [OWASP Top 10 - Part 1](https://www.meetup.com/moncton-owasp-meetup-group/events/274531151/)

 <!-- Standard Chapter Page Template
 This is an example of a Project or Chapter page.